JMT Bear Canister Guide

 • Plan on ~1.6 liters of canister volume per day of food.
 Fastpackers with fully dehydrated meals compress to ~1.3 L/day; hikers bringing original packaging and comfort food push 2.0 L/day.

-• If you're doing the classic SOBO plan (Happy Isles → Red's → MTR → Whitney), you're carrying 4–7 days between resupplies.
+• If you're doing the classic SOBO plan (Happy Isles → Red's → MTR → Whitney), you're carrying 4–7 days between resupplies — see the JMT Resupply Guide for mailing addresses and hold fees.
 A BV500 Journey (11.5 L) fits 7 days comfortably and is the most popular choice by a wide margin.

 • If you're fastpacking without resupply, look at the Bearikade Expedition (17.9 L, 41 oz) — the only canister that routinely holds 10+ days of food for an adult.